-As of Fall 2011, the Education Department now includes all Education Programs along with the Physical Education - teaching, Physical Education with Recreation Concentration, and Physical Education with Sports Marketing Concentration.
+As of Fall 2011, the School of Education now includes all Education Programs along with the Physical Education - teaching, Physical Education with Recreation Concentration, and Physical Education with Sports Marketing Concentration.

-Full Graduate Education Program Faculty Associate Graduate Education Program Faculty Undergraduate Education Program Faculty Clinical Education Program Faculty Meet SMSU requirements for Full Meet SMSU requirements for If no terminal degree, can teach or supervise If no terminal degree, can teach or supervise Member of Graduate Faculty as approved by Associate Member of Graduate Faculty as only in area(s) of specialty, according to only at levels of licensure. the Graduate Council, approved by the can teach or supervise Graduate Council, can the IFO/MnSCU in area(s) of specialty. teach or supervise only Contract in area(s) of specialty.
-Earned terminal degree Earned Master's Doctorate preferred; Earned Master's degree terminal degree degree required at the time of tenure application Earned teaching license Earned teaching license Earned teaching license Earned teaching license Minimum of 3 years Minimum of 3 years Minimum of 3 years Minimum of 3 years contemporary B-12 contemporary contemporary contemporary classroom teaching B-12 classroom B-12 classroom experience. teaching experience. teaching experience.
-Engaged in scholarship Engaged in scholarship Engaged in scholarship Full Graduate Physical Associate Graduate Undergraduate Clinical Physical Education Program Physical Education Physical Education Education Program Faculty Program Faculty Program Faculty Faculty Meet SMSU Meet SMSU Master's degree Master's degree requirements for Full requirements for minimum required in minimum required in Member of Graduate Associate Member of related area.
-If no related area.
-Faculty as approved by Graduate Faculty as master's degree, can the Graduate Council, approved by the teach only in area(s) of can teach or supervise Graduate Council, can specialty, according to in area(s) of specialty. teach or supervise only the IFO/MnSCU in area(s) of specialty.
+Full Graduate Associate Graduate Undergraduate Clinical Education Education Program Education Program Education Program Program Faculty Faculty Faculty Faculty Meet SMSU Meet SMSU If no terminal If no terminal requirements for Full requirements for degree, can teach or degree, can teach or Member of Graduate Associate Member of supervise only in supervise only at Faculty as approved Graduate Faculty as area(s) of specialty, levels of licensure. by the Graduate approved by the according to the Council, can teach or Graduate Council, IFO/MnSCU supervise in area(s) can teach or Contract of specialty. supervise only in area(s) of specialty.
+Earned terminal Earned Master's Doctorate preferred; Earned Master's degree degree terminal degree degree required at the time of tenure application Earned teaching Earned teaching Earned teaching Earned teaching license license license license Minimum of 3 years Minimum of 3 years Minimum of 3 years Minimum of 3 years contemporary B-12 contemporary contemporary contemporary classroom teaching B-12 classroom B-12 classroom experience. teaching experience. teaching experience.
+Engaged in Engaged in Engaged in scholarship scholarship scholarship Full Graduate Associate Graduate Undergraduate Clinical Physical Physical Education Physical Education Physical Education Education Program Program Faculty Program Faculty Program Faculty Faculty

+Meet SMSU Meet SMSU Master's degree Master's degree requirements for Full requirements for minimum required minimum required Member of Graduate Associate Member of in related area.
+If no in related area.
+Faculty as approved Graduate Faculty as master's degree, can by the Graduate approved by the teach only in area(s) Council, can teach or Graduate Council, of specialty, supervise in area(s) can teach or according to the of specialty. supervise only in IFO/MnSCU area(s) of specialty.
 Contract.

-^{} Lead Facilitators in Learning Communities must have Full Graduate Faculty Status as defined by the Education Department.
+^{} Lead Facilitators in Learning Communities must have Full Graduate Faculty Status as defined by the School of Education.
 It is understood that the degree of the person hired is the same as or related to the academic discipline where hired.